Seaford, Delaware

 Seaford is a city located along the Nanticoke River in Sussex County, Delaware, United States.
-According to the 2010 Census Bureau figures, the population of the city is 6,928, an increase of 3.4% from the 2000 census.
-It is part of the Salisbury, Maryland-Delaware Metropolitan Statistical Area.
+As of the 2020 census, Seaford had a population of 7,957.
+It is part of the Seaford, Delaware, Micropolitan Statistical Area.
 It is the largest city fully within Sussex County.

 History

 Seaford, Delaware, is named after Seaford, East Sussex, in England.
 The area has a rich history, with land that is now part of western and southern Sussex County originally settled as part of Maryland.
 Seaford was included in Dorchester County, Maryland, along with nearby towns like Bridgeville, Greenwood, and Middleford, while Blades, Laurel, and Concord belonged to neighboring Somerset County.
 An error in the delineation of boundary lines led to Delaware's east-west border being inaccurately established between Delmar and Fenwick rather than the intended location at Cape Henlopen.
 Had this original agreement been honored, Seaford would be situated in Maryland today.
 The definitive boundary was finally established by surveyors Charles Mason and Jeremiah Dixon in 1763 after lengthy legal disputes in London.

 The first recorded settlement surrounding Seaford involved a large parcel known as "Martin's Hundred," a 1,750-acre tract granted to Jeremiah Jadwin of Virginia on January 22, 1672.
 Throughout this early period, the river served as major transportation, with roads only beginning to appear in official records around 1720.
 The area was primarily agricultural and focused heavily on tobacco cultivation, reflective of a plantation lifestyle.
 Archaeological evidence also suggests that the region east of contemporary Seaford was significant for bog iron production.